remon/watchheroes_node/README.md

 5. run `yarn run seed` to populate the database on mlab .

-6- run `yarn build && yarn start` then go to `localhost:8080` , you will find your app there
+6. run `yarn build && yarn start` then go to `localhost:8080` , you will find your app there

 N.B you can run `yarn runbuild` instead of `yarn build && yarn start`

+7. you can add env. variable to heroku by the command `heroku config:get MONGO_URL= your db url`